Ivan-Kouznetsov/xml2json/README.md

 # xml2json
-This function acts as an XML to JSON converter.
-The function is extremely small and is in pure JavaScript, therefore it has no dependencies.
-The converter takes XML attributes into consideration.
+A minimal dependency-free TypeScript XML to JSON parser.
 ## Installation
 ```
 Download and use the function directly in your code!